BattletechModders/IRTweaks/README.md

 * **DisableMPHashCalculation**: Disables a mod-hash calculated on startup that's only used to validate multiplayer games are compatible.
 Saves 2-3s of load time.
 * **ExtendedStats**: Allows pilots to be assigned Statistic values above the normal bounds of 1-10.
 * **FlexibleSensorLock**: Using a Sensor Lock action does not count as movement or firing.
 This allows it to be combined with actions in a unit's activation.
+* **MaxArmorMaxesArmor**: "Max Armor" button in mechbay now sets armor to the maximum possible for the chassis; ignores available tonnage.
 * **MechbayLayoutFix**: Moves a few UI elements in the mechbay to work better in a MechEngineer based mod.
 Thanks to Tiraxx for the idea!
 * **MultiTargetStat**: This allows units to gain the Multi-Target ability from a Statistic, which can be applied via effects.
 * **PainTolerance**: Provides Guts-based resistance to injuries.
 See below for details.